lilou9221/mcgill_team2_capstone/README.md

 - **Soil Organic Carbon**: OpenLandMap (OpenLandMap/SOL/SOL_ORGANIC-CARBON_USDA-6A1C_M/v02)
 - **Soil pH**: OpenLandMap (OpenLandMap/SOL/SOL_PH-H2O_USDA-4C1A2A_M/v02)
 - **Land Cover**: ESA WorldCover (ESA/WorldCover/v100)

+### SMAP Downscaling (Bicubic-only)

+- SMAP soil moisture/temperature arrive at ~3000 m native resolution.
+- During `load_datasets()` the rasters are resampled to 250 m with bicubic interpolation (see `src/data/acquisition/smap_downscaling.py`).
+- The ML/Random-Forest experiment has been fully removed; there is no optional toggle or extra configuration.
+All exports and downstream processing always rely on the bicubic outputs.

 ## Caching System